 Multiple Sclerosis In-Deep

-Our website, Making Sense of MS Research, provides summaries of independent, high-quality research (from the Cochrane Collaboration) about MS treatment options for people with MS and their family members.
+Making Sense of MS Research, provides summaries of independent, high-quality research (from the Cochrane Collaboration) about MS treatment options for people with MS and their family members.

-To create the site, we partnered with MS Australia and researchers in Australia and Italy to undertake a qualitative exploration of online health information-seeking and extensive user testing of web materials.
+We partnered with MS Australia and researchers in Australia and Italy to undertake a qualitative exploration of online health information-seeking and extensive user testing of web materials.
 Consumers were involved in every step of the project, both as participants and members of a consumer advisory committee.

 Below we describe the research stages that underpinned the website development, and the results of the evaluation.